Timing Belt Replacement

 - If the timing belt breaks, the car will not start.

 If it’s time to replace your timing belt, or you aren’t sure when or if your timing belt has been replaced before, have one of our expert mechanics at Nick's Automotive in Reno, NV take a look.
 We want your car to have the most longevity as well as durability.
 Bring your car, truck, or SUV by anytime and let one of our professional technicians take care of you.
-Whether it’s something as important as a timing belt, or as routine as an oil change, we have you covered.
+Whether it’s something as important as a timing belt, or as routine as a tune up, we have you covered.

 Content, including images, displayed on this website is protected by copyright laws.
 Downloading, republication, retransmission, or reproduction of the content on this website is strictly prohibited